Jen Braun, MS, LPCC, CH (she/her)

 Journeys don’t always turn out the way we think they will.

-In the fall of 2014, after 21 years in the field of child welfare, I mentioned to my spouse that I was thinking of leaving Ampersand Families, the award-winning nonprofit that I co-founded that finds and supports adoptive and permanent families for the oldest and longest-waiting kids in the foster care system.
+In the fall of 2014, after 21 years in child welfare, I mentioned to my spouse that I was thinking of leaving Ampersand Families, the award-winning nonprofit that I cofounded that finds and supports adoptive and permanent families for the oldest and longest-waiting kids in the foster care system.

 I had other visions for my life, so I was considering taking a leap of faith.
 My wife supported the idea.
 “What’s the worst thing that could happen?” she mused.

-Neither of us considered that I’d be propelled into something messy and transformative – that I’d become seriously injured and spend the next chapter of my life struggling to walk again.
+Neither of us considered that I’d be propelled into something messy and transformative, becoming seriously injured and struggling to walk again.

-Working in collaboration with Michelle Chalmers (the other co-founder and co-executive officer), what began in 2007 – with an idea, an office, and a grant – had blossomed.
+Working in collaboration with Michelle Chalmers (the other cofounder), what began in 2007 – with an idea, an office, and a grant – had blossomed.
 By 2014, we supported a staff of 14 and a budget of around $1 million, and we were doing pioneering work.
-We’d also won some accolades: Ampersand Families was named the “Nonprofit to Know” by the Minnesota Community Foundation and the Saint Paul Foundation; our program Minnesota Heart Gallery won an award for meritorious services in adoption recruitment by the Minnesota Department of Human Services and MN Adopt; and we were also nominated for the U.S. Children’s Bureau National Adoption Excellence Award.
+We’d also won some accolades: Ampersand Families was named the “Nonprofit to Know” by the Minnesota Community Foundation and the Saint Paul Foundation; our program Minnesota Heart Gallery won an award for meritorious services in adoption recruitment by the Minnesota Department of Human Services; and we were nominated for the U.S. Children’s Bureau National Adoption Excellence Award.

 In terms of fancy papers, I have a master’s degree in counseling from the University of Wisconsin-Madison and am a licensed professional clinical counselor through the Minnesota Board of Behavioral Health and Therapy.
 I also hold a certification in hypnotherapy from the National Guild of Hypnotists.

-All of the experiences above were the scaffolding upon which I hung my identity.
-I’d always been a wellness enthusiast, but could I still build upon the structure of my life after that fateful day in the fall of 2014 when everything changed?
+My job had been the scaffolding upon which I’d hung my identity.
+I’d always been a wellness enthusiast, but could I rebuild my life after that fateful day when everything changed?

 ══════════════════

 I struggled.
 A lot.
-But over the past years, I slowly began finding my way back through the most unexpected avenue: astrology.
+But in the years that followed, I began finding my way back through the most unexpected avenue: astrology.
 I had a deep longing to figure out how I could heal and what the patterns in my life were telling me.
 Determined to find a larger meaning to it all, astrology offered guidance.
 I entered an intense period of carefully observing the movement of the planets against the framework of my own unfolding transformation.
 I began studying everything I could about the complex topic, as a student of life in pursuit of recovery.

-In the late summer of 2019, I connected with April Elliott Kent over at Big Sky Astrology.
-In November of that year, we decided to launch the Big Sky Astrology Podcast, with me as producer and co-host – and JJ Boots Productions LLC was born!
-Over the next 2+ years, we were delighted to bring listeners 107 episodes together.
-When I left in January 2022, we’d amassed over 100,000 downloads, had been heard in over 120 countries, and were on the top charts over 75 times in a dozen different countries.
-We figured it wasn’t too shabby for a small, independent podcast like us!
+In 2019, I connected with April Elliott Kent at Big Sky Astrology.
+By November, we launched the Big Sky Astrology Podcast, with me as producer and cohost – and JJ Boots Productions was born!
+Over the course of 107 episodes, we amassed 100,000 downloads, were heard in 120 countries, and appeared on top charts over 75 times in a dozen countries.
+We figured it wasn’t too shabby for our small, independent podcast!

-If you made it this far… thanks for reading!
-And if you’d like to drop me a line – perhaps you’re interested in working together on a podcast or need audio editing help or guidance with an existing show – please contact me and let’s learn more about each other.
+If you made it this far, thanks for reading!
+If you’d like to drop me a line – perhaps you’re interested in collaborating on a podcast or need help with a writing project – please contact me so we can learn more about each other.

 ══════════════════